• ENJOY CRAFT BEER WHERE IT'S BREWED!

 1:30: Flapjack Queen Contest

-3-5pm: Live Music with The Vern Neeley Vibe
+3-5pm: Live Music with Vern Neeley Vibe

 Sign up to participate in the Flapjack Queen Contest here